niranjana06/to-do-laravel-9-test/README.md

 - php artisan migrate
 - php artisan serve

+- Created two different repositories for API's and Web app.
+- APIs need to be authenticated via token
+- To-Do table migration added with seeder

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: